-How to use a glucometer?
+How to Use a Glucometer?

 - Preparing the lancet device

-- Preparing glucometer and test strips
+- Preparing the glucometer and test strips

-- Disposing used lancet and test strips
+- Disposing of used lancets and test strips

 1. Preparing the lancet device

 - Twist and remove the internal cap of the lancing device.
-This will open up the mounting part for lancet insertion
+This will open up the mounting part for lancet insertion.

 - Hold the lancet from the circular tip.
-Then, insert it completely into the mounting part
+Then, insert it completely into the mounting part.

-- Slowly rotate the protective circular cover of the lancet tip and make it ready for use
+- Slowly rotate the protective circular cover of the lancet tip and make it ready for use.

-- Re-attach the internal cap over the mounting part
+- Re-attach the internal cap over the mounting part.

-- This action would make the release button of the lancing device ready to puncture the test site for blood
+- This action would make the release button of the lancing device ready to puncture the test site for blood.

 - Wash your hands thoroughly.
 Use an alcohol swab in a case where you can’t wash your hands or are outdoors.

-- Rub your palms swiftly to warm-up the blood in your fingers
+- Rub your palms swiftly to warm up the blood in your fingers.

 3. Preparing glucometer and test strips

-- Wait for the meter to detect the strip
+- Wait for the meter to detect the strip.

-- When the glucometer indicates that it is ready for use, follow the steps to take the blood sample
+- When the glucometer indicates that it is ready for use, follow the steps to take the blood sample.

 4. Blood sampling and measurement of glucose test